overlookmotel/sequelize-definer/README.md

 `camelThrough` option can also be overridden on an individual many-to-many join with the `manyToMany` object's `camel` option.

+### Errors

+Errors thrown by the plugin are of type `DefinerError`.
+The error class can be accessed at `Sequelize.DefinerError`.

 ## Tests

 Use `npm test` to run the tests.
 Use `npm run cover` to check coverage.